rahulguptace/Udacity-Capstone-Project/README.md

 Fork this repo and clone it to your local workstation

 Step 1: Install dependencies
+a.
 Set up the environment by running the command make setup

 This will create a virtual environment in your home directory called .devops